 Intended outcome Success criteria EYFS: Children who enter EYFS (nursery and/or reception) make significant progress across the curriculum.
 Nursery: Focus on Prime Areas to improve outcomes for children in Nursery.
-Assessments, pupil progress meetings and observations demonstrate: Progress is rapid using the OPEL assessment programme from entry starting points of 7% with on average 50-60% leaving Reception age related.
+Assessments, pupil progress meetings and observations demonstrate: ¬ Progress is rapid using the OPEL assessment programme from entry starting points of 7% with on average 50-60% leaving Reception age related.
 Language: Improved oral language skills and vocabulary among disadvantaged pupils.
-Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
-This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
-Proven strategies for support are used to ensure progress in language development ¬ Wellcomm - embedded in EYFS to be developed across the school from Year 1-6 ensuring children who need to be targeted are identified and given support ¬ NELI - embedded programme across Reception ¬ Speech and Language therapist employed to assess, plan and review children with specific SCLN needs ¬ Language for Learning training is undertaken in school to allow all staff to have a greater knowledge of how to ¬ Vocabulary across the school - topic vocabulary identified and used across the school; EYFS key vocab is identified and used in transition to Year 1 for building blocks.
+Assessments and observations indicate significantly im- proved oral language among disadvantaged pupils.
+This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongo- ing formative assessment.
+Proven strategies for support are used to ensure progress in language development $\neg$ Wellcomm - embedded in EYFS .
+NELI - embedded programme across Reception $\neg$ Speech and Language therapist employed to assess, plan and review children with specific SCLN needs $\neg$ Language for Learning training is undertaken in school to allow all staff to have a greater knowledge of how to $\neg$ Vocabulary across the school - topic vocabulary identified and used across the school; EYFS key vocab is identified and used in transition to Year 1 for building blocks.
 Vocabulary ninja is used and regular Improved reading and writing attainment among disadvantaged pupils.
 KS2 reading and writing outcomes in 2024/25 show that the percentage of disadvantaged pupils meeting the expected standard is in line with national.
 Improved maths attainment for disadvantaged pupils at the end of KS2.
 KS2 maths outcomes in 2024/25 show that the percentage of disadvantaged pupils meeting the expected standard is in line with national.
 To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
-Sustained high levels of wellbeing from 2024/25 demonstrated by: Qualitative data from student voice, student and parent surveys and teacher observations, My Concern data, and significant increase in participation in enrichment activities.
-To achieve and sustain improved attendance for all pupils, Sustained high attendance from 2024/25 demonstrated by: The overall absence rate for all pupils, who are persistently absent, being in line with national.
+Sustained high levels of wellbeing from 2024/25 demon- strated by: Qualitative data from student voice, Breathe survey, student and parent surveys and teacher observations, My Concern data, and significant increase in participation in enrichment activities.
+To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
+Sustained high attendance from 2024/25 demonstrated by: The overall absence rate for all pupils, who are persistently absent, being in line with national.

-particularly our disadvantaged pupils.
 To achieve and sustain improved attitudes to home learning for all pupils.
-Improved access to technology and curricular materials Parents better informed of how they can support their children.
+Improved access to technology and curricular materials Parents better informed of how they can support their chil- dren.
 Increased percentage of pupils using online platforms as indicated by Learning Log data collection and dialogue with families.
-This should indicate a significant increase in the use of online platforms such as Twitter, Teams, Purple Mash, and Times Tables Rock Stars etc. and teacher feedback on pupils' levels of engagement and participation
+This should indicate a significant increase in the use of online platforms such as Twitter, Teams, Purple Mash, Reading Plus and Times Tables Rock Stars etc. and teacher feedback on pupils' levels of engagement and participation